 The Destruction of Westgate

-Parts of two properties on the south side of the street did survive.
+Parts of two domestic properties on the south side of the street did survive.
 These are today’s no 19, a Tudor brick and timber property which had its top storey removed to stop obstructing the line of fire.
 Evidence of this can be seen from the external wall visible in the gap between nos 19 and 21.

 No 11 is also an ancient property, the only one surviving on Westgate with its medieval street alignment end-on to the highway and a telling lower floor level than its neighbours.
 This too has extant brick and timber, only visible from inside the property these days.
 The house may have suffered the same fate of decapitation as no 19 or could possible have survived because it was a squat farmhouse sitting on a lower street level.
 The earlier building sits inside a later Georgian shell extended to the rear.